flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

  flytectl create execution --recover ffb31066a0f8b4d52b77 -p flytectldemo -d development

-Generic data types are also supported for execution in similar way.Following is sample of how the inputs need to be specified while creating the execution.
+Generic data types are also supported for execution in similar way.
+Following is sample of how the inputs need to be specified while creating the execution.
 As usual the spec file should be generated first and then run the execution using the spec file.

 ::

- flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml
+ flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml .

 The generated file would look similar to this.
 Here you can see empty values dumped for generic data type x and y.